jxph025319/edx-documentation/en_us/shared/video/create_video.rst

 Video Compression Specifications
 =================================

+After you create a video, you upload the video to a hosting site so that the video is available for viewing.
+In a later step, you create a video component, and then you add a link to the video that you uploaded.

+You might upload your videos to YouTube, or you may use a different site such as Amazon Web Services (AWS) Simple Storage Service (S3).
+Different sites have different compression specifications.
 The following video compression specifications are strongly recommended, but not required.

 .. only:: Partners

   .. important::
-    Videos for courses on edx.org must follow the specifications for YouTube videos.
+    Videos for courses on edx.org must comply with the following specifications for YouTube videos.

 .. list-table::
    :widths: 10 20 20